Service-level Agreements

 Order: Specify the condition evaluation order for the target data model.

-This field is important because it signifies the order that the Brinqa Platform follows to evaluate the conditions specified in this SLA and other SLAs defined for the same data set.
+This field is important because it signifies the order that the Brinqa Platform follows to evaluate the conditions specified for the same dataset.
 The evaluation stops after a match is found, ensuring that each record is subject to only one SLA.
 Therefore, it is logical to prioritize the most specific conditions first.

 On the other hand, if your SLA applies to multiple data models, the order you specify for each data model is independent of the others.
 Therefore, if you change the order in one data model after the SLA has been applied, the order of the same SLA in the other data models remains unchanged.